Skip to main content

 The copy will be placed beneath the highlighted item.

-You can include multiple copies of an issue within a structure.
-The issue will still only exist once in Jira, but it can appear in multiple locations throughout your structure.
+You can include multiple copies of a work item within a structure.
+The work item will still only exist once in Jira, but it can appear in multiple locations throughout your structure.
 This can be useful if, for example, a single task affects multiple stories.

 To move more than one item at a time, click the small circles at the far left of each item's row.
 (Hint: The circle is only visible when the item is selected or when you hover over the item with your mouse.)